mit-submit/submit-users-guide/source/intro.rst

 The subMIT login pool is designed to let users login safely prepare and tests their research computing tasks and submit them to the large computing resource of their choice.
 There are for now a limited number of resources connected but we are working on quickly expanding the available resources.

 We have HTcondor connection to the Tier-2 computing cluster at Bates, the Tier-2 integration cluster (aka Tier-3) in building 24, the engaging cluster and the OSG.
-For CMS users the global CMS queue is also seemlesly integrated.
+For CMS users the global CMS queue is also seamlessly integrated.

 What do I need for an account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~